 Yes, the PSP program will accept three candidates, separately from those accepted for the categorical program.
 There will be a separate ranking process for both programs.
 You will have the opportunity to rank each track that you have applied to and interviewed for.
 For example, depending on your personal interests and experience after attending the various track interviews, you can rank the PSP first and the Categorical program second.
-There is a possibility that you can match for the Categorical program since the PSP track has only three spots.
+There is a possibility that you can match for the Categorical program and not match for the PSP program since the PSP track has only three spots.